AlvaroFranco/AFSoundManager/README.md

 	[[AFSoundManager sharedManager]forceOutputToDefaultDevice];

-And if you want to check if the headphones, or a external speaker, are currently plugged it on the device, check it with ```-areHeadphonesConnected```.
+And if you want to check if the headphones, or a external speaker, are currently plugged in on the device, check it with ```-areHeadphonesConnected```.
 Example:

 	if ([[AFSoundManager sharedManager]areHeadphonesConnected]) {
 		//Headphones connected